 Improvements Made with the Use of Federal or Tribal Assistance.
 Title to buildings and improvements placed with the assistance of any federal or tribal grant or assistance program shall rest with the Tribe unless the conditions of the agreement between the Assignee of an Ownership Assignment and the funding authority have been met and a certificate of ownership has been issued by the funding agency.

-If the land shall be relinquished by the Assignee or if the Council cancels the assignment, the time limit for the removal of the improvements and other property of the Assignee is three (3) months.
+If the land shall be relinquished by the Assignee or if the Council revokes the assignment, the time limit for the removal of the improvements and other property of the Assignee is three (3) months.
 After that time, the title to improvements and other property will attach to the land and may not thereafter be removed except with the written consent of the Tribal Council.

 All facilities, such as septic tanks, underground water pipes, power poles, fencing, etc. whether constructed by the Assignee or the Tribe, shall remain on the premises upon the expiration of said assignment and become part of the real property owned by the Tribe.